k2matu/Pokedex/README.md

 ## Features
 - **User Authentication:**
   - Registration and login pages for users with unique usernames and encrypted passwords.
-  - Passwords are securely stored using modern encryption methods (not MD5).
+  - Passwords are securely stored using modern encryption methods (bcrypt).

 - **Pokémon Browsing:**
   - A homepage displaying a list of Pokémon with pagination.